bcgsc/xmatchview/README.md

 ### What's new in v0.3
 ------------------

-Plot colinear blocks and sequence relationships with transparent color (alpha, supplied with -a) Plot the position of exons (yellow half rectangle) on the reference and query DNA segments (-e and -y arguments, optional) Plot the position of Ns (red ticks) in query and reference sequences Bug fixes
+-Plot colinear blocks and sequence relationships with transparent color (alpha, supplied with -a).
+-Plot the position of exons (yellow half rectangle) on the reference and query DNA segments (-e and -y arguments, optional).
+-Plot the position of Ns (red ticks) in query and reference sequences .
+-Bug fixes.

 ---
 Please find the v0.2 release in the corresponding subdirectory